agilebits/AgileCloudSDK/README.md

 # AgileCloudKit

 AgileCloudKit is a drop-in replacement for CloudKit framework for use in non-Mac App Store apps.
-It uses CloudKitJS and CloudKit Web Services for all communications.
+It uses CloudKitJS and CloudKit Web Services to communicate with iCloud.

 ## License

-MIT?
+See the [license file](License.txt) for AgileCloudKit’s distribution license

 ## Using AgileCloudKit